vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored/README.md

 You can create your own custom themes by creating a new instance of the [Theme](Serilog.Sinks.RichTextBox.WinForms.Colored/Sinks/RichTextBoxForms/Themes/Theme.cs) class and passing it to the `RichTextBox` extension method.
 Look at the [existing themes](Serilog.Sinks.RichTextBox.WinForms.Colored/Sinks/RichTextBoxForms/Themes/ThemePresets.cs) for examples.

+## Support and Contribute

+If you find value in this project, there are several ways you can contribute:

+- Give the [project](https://github.com/vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored) a star on GitHub ⭐
+- Support the project through [GitHub Sponsors](https://github.com/sponsors/vonhoff)
+- Improve documentation, report bugs, or submit pull requests

 ## Frequently Asked Questions

 ### Why is the package name so long?